jgerstmayr/EXUDYN/docs/RST/cInterface/Exudyn.rst

      exu.RequireVersion("1.0.31")

 * | **StartRenderer**\ (\ *verbose*\  = 0):
-  | Start OpenGL rendering engine (in separate thread); use verbose=1 to output information during OpenGL window creation; verbose=2 produces more output and verbose=3 gives a debug level; some of the information will only be seen in windows command (powershell) windows or linux shell, but not inside iPython of e.g. Spyder
+  | Start OpenGL rendering engine (in separate thread) for visualization of rigid or flexible multibody system; use verbose=1 to output information during OpenGL window creation; verbose=2 produces more output and verbose=3 gives a debug level; some of the information will only be seen in windows command (powershell) windows or linux shell, but not inside iPython of e.g. Spyder
 * | **StopRenderer**\ ():
   | Stop OpenGL rendering engine
 * | **IsRendererActive**\ ():